cdcabrera/curiosity-frontend/GUIDELINES.md

 - Group related files together
 - Use index files for cleaner imports and exports
 - Co-locate tests with the code they test
-- Use the .archive directory for historical code (never commit to git)
+- Use the .agent directory for agent-created temporary files as specified in the [Workspace Configuration Guidelines](guidelines/bot-config/workspace.md)

 When working with local file organization guidelines:
 1. Remember that local guidelines are specific to your development environment
 2. Local file organization guidelines may contain information about archive files, experimental code, and historical implementations
 3. Apply the inheritance principles when local guidelines conflict with main guidelines
-4. Never commit local file organization guidelines or files described in them (like .archive files) to git
+4. Never commit agent-created temporary files from the .agent directory to git

 ## Git Workflow